unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/ListFeed.md

     }
     ```

-    We're using a [record](https://learn.microsoft.com/dotnet/csharp/language-reference/builtin-types/record) for the `Person` type on purpose, as records are designed to be immutable to ensure purity of objects as well as other features.
+    We're using a [record](https://learn.microsoft.com/dotnet/csharp/language-reference/builtin-types/record) for the `Person` type on purpose, as records are designed to be immutable to ensure the purity of objects as well as other features.

     The `IListFeed<T>` is a feed type tailored for dealing with collections.